The Quality Communities Toolkit

 TASK 1: PARTICIPATE IN SMALL AREA MEETINGS AS PART OF WASATCH CHOICE 2050

-WFRC is convening a series of meetings with groups of cities/counties to solicit input into the 2050 RTP.
-Envision Utah is participating in those meetings to share Your Utah, Your Future results and help facilitate the discussion.
-Envision Utah will participate in this process through at least the first round of meetings, and likely the second round as well.
+WFRC convened a series of meetings with groups of cities/counties to solicit input into the 2050 RTP.
+Envision Utah participated in those meetings to share Your Utah, Your Future results and help facilitate the discussion.
+Envision Utah participated in this process through the first round of meetings, and may be involved in the second round as well.
 Similar meetings may be held with MAG.

 TASK 2: WORK WITH A “QUALITY COMMUNITIES” IMPLEMENTATION COMMITTEE

-Envision Utah will convene a small group of key thought leaders to identify the barriers to vision implementation and ways to overcome those barriers.
-The group will include developers, brokers, lenders, planners, cities, religious institutions, school districts, and others.
-Their work will inform a list of key implementation steps and the creation of educational materials and toolboxes.
+Envision Utah has convened a small group of key thought leaders to identify the barriers to vision implementation and ways to overcome those barriers.
+The group includes developers, brokers, lenders, planners, cities, religious institutions, school districts, and others.
+Their work will inform a list of key implementation steps and the creation of educational materials through the Quality Communities Academy and other findings that are helping form the backbone of the Quality Communities Toolkit.
 The group may also decide that state-level policy changes are required, and members may pursue these policy changes.

 Based on the work of the implementation committee and with the group’s assistance, Envision Utah will create educational materials and toolboxes to be shared with cities, developers, and other key actors.

 Existing Envision Utah materials, many of which are dated, will be leveraged as a base for these new materials.

 Utilizing the work of the implementation committee and the educational materials that have been generated, Envision Utah will convene an academy that teaches practical planning and implementation concepts to cities, developers, and others.

 TASK 5: SHARE EDUCATIONAL MATERIALS AND TOOLBOXES WITH CITIES